Infinite Self-Shuffling Words: General properties

 {\bf A $3$-self-shuffling word which is not self-shuffling:} Let $y$ denote the fixed point of the substitution $\sigma: 0 \mapsto 0001$ and $1 \mapsto 0101$, and put

 Then for each prefix $u_j$ of $x$ of length $4^j-2$, the longest Abelian border of $u_j$ of length less than or equal to $(4^j-2)/2$ has length $2$.
+This could be proved by induction on $j$ using the fact that $\sigma^j(1)$ differs from $\sigma^j(0)$ in $j$ positions and has $1$ instead of $0$ in these positions.
 Hence $x$ is not self-shuffling (see Proposition~\ref{abborders}).
 The 3-shuffle is given by the following: